-Sleep is important for us to be our best selves.
-I specialized in sleep medicine because it is such a core part of who we are.
-It is also one of the six pillars of Lifestyle Medicine, in which I’m also trained.
+Sleep is important for us to be our best.
+I specialize in sleep medicine because it is such a core part of who we are.
 Sleep allows the body and brain to rest and reset so we can meet each new day fresh and focused.

 If you are having trouble with your sleep, talk with your primary care provider.
 Together you can form a plan for better sleep.
 In some cases, your provider may wish to refer you to me, as part of that plan.
 Our staff will have you complete the New Patient Secure Online Google Form below.
 Once we get that back they will schedule your appointment.